 Strategic Objective Action Status Notes Increase the quantity and accessibility of self-directed leisure opportunities.
 Required work in 2022 completed with PRMP.
 Increase programming levels for all demographics.
 Required work in 2022 completed with PRMP.
 Two new programs developed and implemented in 2022.
 Increase active winter lifestyle activities.
 Required work in 2022 completed with PRMP.
 Increase programming opportunities for all ages and abilities for the development of physical and mental well-being.
 Provide support to increase the quantity and accessibility of community driven programming.
 Administration is in the process of developing a fair and equitable process for support of community initiatives that are organized throug community members that enhance or improve the quality of life and/or safety of the residents of the Town of White City or White Butte region.
 Increase the quantity and accessibility to public health services through programming.
 Partnered with the YMCA to offer two new programs, Home Alone Prep and Babysitting Course.
-Establish a partnership and relationship with mental health resources in Regina.
+Company and an advanced and the solid and a second a second and a second a second and a second a second and a second and a second and a Establish a partnership and relationship with mental health resources in Regina.
 No work completed on this item in 2022.
 Support and grow mental health resources directly located within White City.
 Highlight the importance of mental health.
 Ongoing item.
-Target to communicate all Town events and programs, resources and national, provincial and local recognition days.
+Target to communic events and programs, resources are provincial and local recognition.
 Develop new municipal facilities that offer opportunities for a variety of activities and for all ages.
 Multi-Use Recreation Centre.
 Stage 3 of the project was completed Decembe 2022.
 Natural public spaces are available throughout Multi-Use Pathway Improvement Project.
 On target.
 Phase I of the Motherwell Drive Multi-Use Pathway was completed in 2022 and Phase II will be constructed in 2023.
 White City providing opportunities to connect with and enjoy nature and play.
 Conduct an accessibility audit of municipal green spaces.
 Required work in 2022 completed with PRMP.
 Increase pedestrian connectivity and accessibility to green spaces & facilities.
 Required work in 2022 completed with PRMP.
 Support and expand education services within the community.
 Continue to advocate and prepare for a high school located within the community.
 Council and administration met with the Ministe of Education and Prairie Valley School Division to continue to advocate for a highschool wtihin the community.
-The process to subdivide the recreation parcel that would be dedicated for a high school was started in 2022.
+The process to subdivide the recreation parcel that would be dedicated for chigh school was started in 2022.
 Recreation Master Plan.
 Substantially complete.
-The PRMP was presented to Committee on December 12, 2022.
-Work with the community to develop a plan that addresses recreational opportunities to meet the needs of a growing community.
+The PRMP was presented to Committee on December 12, 2022 Work with the community to develop a plan that addresses recreational opportunities to meet the needs of a growing community.
 Expand Neighbourhood Capacity Building.
 Required work in 2022 completed with PRMP.